drogbut/flutter_ecomerce_app/README.md

 **/*.g.dart
 ```

-## Features:

-* Multilingual Support
-* Dependency Injection
-* App Theme
-* Responsive App
-*

 ## Conclusion

 I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the boilerplate then please feel free to submit an issue and/or pull request 🙂

-Again to note, this is example can appear as over-architectured for what it is - but it is an example only.
+Again to note, this is example can appear as over-architecture for what it is - but it is an example only.
 If you liked my work, don’t forget to ⭐ star the repo to show your support.